openmovementproject/openmovement/docs/buildax/docs/hardware.md

   6  | 434MHz Antenna | 434MHz Radio receives data packets from BAXv2 sensors

+ ---

-## Sensors
+# Sensors

+## BuildAX 2 Sensor Node

-The BAX System is designed to receive data from a variety of sensor nodes.
-The only type currently available is the BAX2 Environmental Sensor Node:
+The BuildAX Router is designed to receive data from a variety of sensor nodes.
+The currently available device is the BuildAX 2 Environmental Sensor Node.

  ![BAX Sensor](img/baxsensor2.png)